jamespassby/retail-dashboard-final/README.md

 1. Provision a Lightsail instance (Ubuntu + Nginx is fine) and point a subdomain such as `insights.example.com` at it.
 2. Copy the `dist/` folder to `/var/www/html` (or your chosen doc root).
 The folder already includes `index.html`, `data.json`, `style.css`, `script.js`, and `brands/`.
-3. Visit `https://insights.example.com/index.html` for the dashboard.
+3. Visit `https://insights.example.com/` (no `/index.html` needed).
 Brand detail pages live at `https://insights.example.com/brands/<brand-slug>/` and are fully indexable.
 4. When data changes, rerun `npm run build:brands` and redeploy the refreshed `dist/` folder.

 ### Updating the data